 What is a Merchant Location Fee?

-A Merchant Location Fee is an assessment fee imposed by Mastercard for each business location that accepts its cards.
-The fee is charged to processors, who may in turn charge your business.
+Mastercard imposes a Merchant Location Fee for each business location that accepts its cards.
+Mastercard charges processors, who may in turn charge your business.

 As is typical with card brand assessment fees, the merchant location fee will be lower for payment facilitators (such as Square and PayPal Here) than for traditional acquiring institutions.
 MasterCard is charging payment facilitators $3 annually per merchant location while traditional acquirers have to fork over $15 per location.
 The actual cost your processor charges you could vary.

-- This new fee is assessed directly by MasterCard.
-It is not being assessed by payment providers, although it’s likely that some payment providers will pass along the fee and may charge businesses more than the actual amount of the fee.
+- Mastercard assesses the fee.
+Payment providers don’t control the fee, although it’s likely that some payment providers will pass along the fee and charge businesses more than the actual amount of the fee.

-- As the name implies, MasterCard’s merchant location fee will be assessed based on the number of locations a business (merchant) has.
+- As the name implies, MasterCard calculates the merchant location fee based on the number of locations a business (merchant) has.

-Early information about the location fee indicated that it will be assessed based on the number of locations a business has at the end of the fourth quarter in 2016.
+Early information about the location fee indicated that Mastercard would assess based on the number of locations a business has at the end of the fourth quarter in 2016.
 However, this doesn’t seem quite accurate because some processors have already begun charging the fee as early as the August 2016 statement cycle.

-For example, the statement snippet below is taken from an August 2016 statement:
+For example, the statement snippet below comes from an August 2016 statement:

 It’s unclear if or how payment providers that have already charged the location fee will correct any discrepancy in the number of merchant locations between August and December 31st.
 It’s also unclear if these processors are charging already because MasterCard has rolled out the fee sooner than anticipated, or if they’re doing it on their own.

-Unlike interchange charges, the card brands post very little information about the assessments they charge, so it’s no surprise that MasterCard has been very covert with its new merchant location fee.
-We contacted MasterCard for clarification, but were simply told to "contact our acquiring bank" for details.
+Unlike interchange charges, the card brands post very little information about assessments.
+So it’s no surprise that MasterCard has been very covert with its new merchant location fee.
+We contacted MasterCard for clarification, but Mastercard told us to “contact our acquiring bank” for details.